smapiot/piral/src/packages/piral-litel/README.md

 This is a plugin that only has a peer dependency to `piral-core`.
 What `piral-litel` brings to the table is a set of Pilet API extensions that can be used with `piral` or `piral-core`.

-The set includes a Lit Element converter for any component registration, as well as a `fromLitEl` shortcut and a `LitElExtension` component.
+The set includes a LitElement converter for any component registration, as well as a `fromLitEl` shortcut and a `LitElExtension` component.

 By default, these API extensions are not integrated in `piral`, so you'd need to add them to your Piral instance.